YJAJ/YJAJ.github.io/blog/_posts/2018-11-09-notes-on-alexnet.markdown

 Overall, the size of output through filters, for example 96 different filters using the previous filter example, would be:

-> size of output through filters = size of image through filters * size of image through filters * the number of filters
+> size of output through filters = size of image/input through filters * size of image/input through filters * the number of filters

 Therefore, the final output size will be: 96 x 2 x 2